cameroncooke/dotfiles/README.md

 # Update everything (run periodically)
 script/update

-# Or use the short alias
+# Or use one of these aliases (after sourcing ~/.zshrc)
-dot
+dot                  # Short alias dotfiles-update      # Full command name df-update           # Alternative alias
 ```

 This updates: